projectashik/DFYouTube/README.md

 1. Make sure it's enabled in your browser's extension settings
 2. Try refreshing the YouTube page
 3. Check if there have been any updates to YouTube's layout that might affect the extension

+If you encounter issues with Firefox MV3, try using the MV2 version instead, especially for older Firefox versions.

 ## Browser Compatibility